 The Company's primary source of income is interest earned from its loan and lease portfolio and its investment securities portfolio.
-Administration of the Company's lending function is the responsibility of the Chief Executive Officer ("CEO") and certain senior lenders.
+Administration of the Company's lending function is the responsibility of the Chief Executive Officer ("CEO"), the Chief Credit Officer ("CCO") and certain senior lenders.
 Such lenders perform their lending duties subject to the oversight and policy direction of the Company's and Bank's board of directors and loan committee.
-Loan or lease authority is granted to the CEO and certain senior officers by the board of directors.
-The loan or lease authority of other lending officers is assigned by the CEO.
-Loans and leases and aggregate loan and lease relationships exceeding \$3 million and up to the limits established by the Company's board of directors are authorized and approved by the loan committee.
+Loan or lease authority is granted to the CEO, CCO and certain other senior officers by the board of directors.
+The loan or lease authorities of other lending officers are granted by the loan committee on the recommendation of appropriate senior officers.
+Loans and leases and aggregate loan and lease relationships exceeding \$3 million up to the limits established by the Company's board of directors may be approved by the loan committee.